Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``promoter`` can scan the upstream of TSSs to discover the promoter motifs.
-We integrated `MEME <http://meme-suite.org/tools/meme>`_ (for ungapped motifs) and `GLAM2 <http://meme-suite.org/tools/glam2>`_ (for gapped motifs) to compute the promoters.
+We integrated `MEME <http://meme-suite.org/tools/meme>`_ (for ungapped motifs) and `GLAM2 <http://meme-suite.org/tools/glam2>`_ (for gapped motifs) to predict the promoters.
-Based on the tool, visualization HTML files can be generated.
-If TSS gff file is not computed by ANNOgesic, please use ``--TSS_source`` to classify TSSs for computing promoter motifs.
+Based on the tool, HTML files can be generated for visualization.
+If the input TSS gff file is not computed by ANNOgesic, please use ``--TSS_source`` to classify TSSs for predicting
+promoter motifs.

 - **Required tools**